School Adventure - Cappadocia Multi-Activity

 Turkey's unit of currency is the Turkish New Lira (TRY).
 For up to date exchange rates visit: www.xe.com.
 It is not necessary and not desirable to purchase Turkish Lira outside the country.
 Inflation here is very high and the nearer to the point of spend you obtain your Lira the better.
 One of the easiest and often cheapest ways of obtaining cash is from ATMs using credit or debit cards.
 If you take your travel money in cash this is best carried in the form of US dollars which are readily exchanged throughout the country.
 Credit cards can be used to purchase some goods and services in Istanbul and many large towns and are particularly useful for more expensive souvenirs.

 A passport with 6 months remaining validity is required.
 Visas are required by nationals of the USA, UK, Australia, and most EC countries.
 These can be obtained at the airport on arrival but a prior online application must be made.
 Please see the visa information section on our website for full details.
+You should ensure your passport satisfies the following criteria: Valid for a minimum of six months from the date of entry into Turkey Valid for at least three months from the date you leave Turkey Valid for at least 60 days beyond the expiry date of your visa, e-visa or residence permit (visas and e-visas are often issued with 6 months validity so your passport may need to have eight months validity at the time your visa is issued).

 Additional Sources of Information